lmapii/run-clang-format/readme.md

 - This tool assumes that `clang-format` is installed and in your path.
 The command can be specified in your [configuration file](#specifying-the-clang-format-command) or as a [command-line parameter](#specifying-an-alternative-style-file-and-command).
 - Paths can be specified using [glob- or Unix-style path syntax](#glob--and-path-syntax).
 - Formatting is [executed in parallel](#speeding-up-the-execution) if the `-j` option is specified.
-- To check the formatting of files without changing the content this tool can be executed in [check mode](#checking-if-the-format-matches-the-provided-style).
+- To check the formatting of files without changing the content this tool can be executed in [`--check` mode](#checking-if-the-format-matches-the-provided-style).

 # Contents <!-- omit in toc -->